chemlord/reactionrepo/content/docs/oxidation-reactions/dess-martin-oxidation/oxidation-without-water/_index.md

 - Primary alcohols can go through Dess-Martin Oxidation to become an **Aldehyde**.

-By Identifying the Alcohol Type, you now know the **product** to expect.
+By identifying the Alcohol Type, you now know the **product** to expect.

 #### Identifying Side Chains and Alcohol Conversion